parallel-constitution/parallel-constitution.github.io/pages/faq.md

 Knowledge is the DNA.
 Reality is the baby.

-## _What does it mean when we say an organizrion should be useful?_
+## _What does it mean when we say an organization should be useful?_

 ### Context / Nature of the Problem